 They are all legitimate questions.
 Usually there is nothing wrong with any of them as questions.
 And, many times I say yes to questions such as this.
 Many times.

 But, sometimes I don’t say yes.
-I say no. And, I personally think that’s one secret to my success in ministry and leadership.
+I say no. And, I personally think it’s one secret to my success in ministry and leadership.

-The fact is that I get far more questions like this than I could ever accommodate.
+The fact is I get far more requests for my time than I could ever accommodate.
 Ever.
-There’s one of me.
-And, one is not enough for the number of questions like this — questions that demand my time — that I receive.
+There’s only one of me.
+And, one is not enough for the number of requests I receive.

-I’ve had to learn the power of saying no. And, believe me — I’m still learning — sometimes I do better than other times.
-And, it requires discipline.
+So, I had no choice but to learn the power of saying no. And, believe me, I’m still learning.
+Sometimes I do better than other times.
+It requires discipline.